Harriet Leveson-Gower, Countess Granville: Upbringing and first London season

 The Duke had two illegitimate children with Elizabeth Foster; they were raised alongside the legitimate Cavendishes.
 Harriet and her siblings, who did not understand why Elizabeth resided with them, disliked her; they also held antipathy for her two teenage sons from a previous marriage, who joined the household in 1796.
 The Dowager Countess Spencer felt the Devonshire household was amoral and took a prominent role in her grandchildren's upbringing.
 When Harriet was three, Lady Spencer hired Miss Selina Trimmer as their new governess.
 Selina agreed with Lady Spencer that in order to protect the children, the Devonshire household required moral guidance.
 Deeply religious, Selina encouraged her charges to be morally principled and pious, and strove to provide a stable upbringing with a good education.
 Though she was often severe, the Cavendish children came to view their governess with affection.
 Selina became another mother figure in Harriet's life, and had a lasting impact on her piety, which especially thrived in later life.

 Harriet began writing letters from a young age; early topics included the activities of family members, and thoughts on the books she was reading.
 As she grew older it became readily apparent to all, including herself, that she lacked her mother's beauty and slim figure.
-But she was intelligent and witty in conversation, and did not have her sister's shyness.
+But she was intelligent and witty in conversation, and lacked her sister's shyness.
 While Georgiana's first London season quickly drew two eligible admirers and ended in marriage to one of them in 1801, Harriet's first season two years later produced no such offers.
 As she remained single over the next several years, her family increasingly expected that she would marry her cousin John, Viscount Duncannon.
 Harriet herself had held this expectation since a young age, though she was unsure whether she cared for him enough to marry.
 But after three years of indecisiveness, Duncannon married another woman.
 Her family also unsuccessfully encouraged a match with another cousin, John, Viscount Althorp.

 The Duchess's sudden death in 1806 contributed to profound changes in her younger daughter's life.
 Elizabeth Foster, the Duke's longtime mistress, took control of the Devonshire household and thus usurped this role from his unmarried daughter.
 Harriet, who had long disliked Elizabeth, avoided her as much as possible.
 While social norms dictated Harriet could not permanently move out, she was able to frequently stay with other family members, including with her sister at Castle Howard in North Yorkshire.
 Harriet's son Frederick later wrote that the experience "strengthened the tie of sisterly affection, which bound them together during the whole of their joint lives".
 From 1801 onwards, Harriet wrote to her sister almost daily until the latter's death in 1858, corresponding in English and French.